freenas/freenas-docs/userguide/snippets/alertevents.rst

 * a re-key operation fails on an encrypted pool

+* an Active Directory domain goes offline; by default the winbindd connection manager will try to reconnect every 30 seconds and will clear the alert when the domain comes back online

 * LDAP failed to bind to the domain

 * any member interfaces of a lagg interface are not active